baudneo/cync-lan/README.md

 ## Re-routing DNS

+There are changes in newer firmware!
+Check your DNS logs and search for `xlink.cn`, if you see DNS requests then you have some older devices.
+If you dont see any devices for `xlink.cn` search for `cm.gelighting.com`, if you see devices, thats newer firmware.

+### For older firmware devices

 You need to point the domain `cm-ge.xlink.cn` to a local IP on your network.
 This server masquerades as the `cm-ge.xlink.cn` TCP server, and the `cm-ge.xlink.cn` domain is hardcoded into the device firmware, so we need to re-route the traffic manually.
 I was able to do this by modifying the local DNS setting of my Pi-hole to map `cm-ge.xlink.cn` to `192.168.1.1`, but YMMV depending on your network setup.

+### For newer firmware devices

+You need to point the domain `cm.gelighting.com` to a local IP on your network.
+This server masquerades as the `cm.gelighting.com` TCP server, and the `cm.gelighting.com` domain is hardcoded into the device firmware, so we need to re-route the traffic manually.
+I was able to do this by modifying the local DNS setting of my Pi-hole to map `cm.gelighting.com` to `192.168.1.1`, but YMMV depending on your network setup.

 ## Launching the server

 I found it easiest to first start the server, then turn on or plug in the device.

 To start the server, just run: